← All varieties

 Apple

-Origin & History
+Origin and History

-A Pennsylvania variety, also known as Voder.
+Of Pennsylvania origin.
+Historically known as Voder.

-Fruit Characteristics
+Fruit

-Skin: Whitish yellow ground color, with a tinge of red in the sun.
-Thinly sprinkled with gray dots.
+Skin: Whitish yellow ground color with a tinge of red in the sun, thinly sprinkled with gray dots.

-Season & Storage
+Season

 Book Sources